danielk1031/buka2jpg/README.md

 ##OPTIONS
     -f, --file
-        extract jpg from the specific file
+        Extract jpg from the specific file
     -h
         Print a usage message briefly summarizing these command-line options and the bug-reporting address, then exit.
     -v, --version